kadel/rhdh-local/README.md

 ## Loading dynamic plugins from a local directory

+During boot, the `install-dynamic-plugins` container reads the contents of the plugin configuration file and activates, configures, or downloads any plugins listed.
+RHDH Local supports two ways of specifying dynamic plugin configuration:

+1. Default path: `configs/dynamic-plugins/dynamic-plugins.yaml`

+1. User override path: `configs/dynamic-plugins/dynamic-plugins.override.yaml` or `configs/dynamic-plugins.yaml` If present, this file will automatically override the default and be used by the `install-dynamic-plugins` container. `configs/dynamic-plugins/dynamic-plugins.override.yaml` takes precedence over `configs/dynamic-plugins.yaml`.

-During boot the `install-dynamic-plugins` container reads the contents of the `configs/dynamic-plugins.yaml` file and activates, configures, or downloads any plugins contained in that file.
-In addition, the `local-plugins` directory is mounted into the `install-dynamic-plugins` container on the path `/opt/app-root/src/local-plugins`.
-Any plugins in that location can also be activated and configured in the same way (without downloading).
+In addition, the `local-plugins` directory is mounted into the `install-dynamic-plugins` container at `/opt/app-root/src/local-plugins`.
+Any plugins placed there can be activated/configured the same way (without downloading).

-You can use the `local-plugins` folder install dynamic plugins directly from your local machine using the following steps:
+To load dynamic plugins from your local machine:

 1. Copy the dynamic plugin binary file into the `local-plugins` directory.
-2. Make sure that the permissions are set to allow container to read files (quick and dirty solution is `chmod -R 777 local-plugins`)
+2. Make sure permissions allow the container to read the files (e.g. `chmod -R 777 local-plugins` for quick testing).
-3. Configure your dynamic plugin in `dynamic-plugins.yaml`.
-See commented out examples in that file for examples.
+3. Configure your plugin in one of the supported config files:
+    - Prefer `configs/dynamic-plugins/dynamic-plugins.override.yaml` for local user overrides.
+    - If no override file is present, `configs/dynamic-plugins/dynamic-plugins.yaml` will be used.
-4. See [Changing Your Configuration](#changing-your-configuration) section for more information about how to change and load new configuration.
+4. See [Changing Your Configuration](#changing-your-configuration) for more on updating and reloading configs.

 ## Changing The Container Image